ddev/ddev.com/src/content/blog/docker-providers.md

 **A credit before we get down to the differences:** We want to thank Docker, Inc. for their amazing maintenance of a groundbreaking open-source product, as well as all their commercial products.
 Each of the Docker providers below incorporates the open-source Docker/Moby project, presenting it in different ways.
 And Docker provides the [hub.docker.com](https://hub.docker.com) registry, where all of DDEV's Docker images are served from.
 And they grant DDEV membership in their [Docker Sponsored Open Source Program](https://www.docker.com/community/open-source/application/), which saves the DDEV Foundation money and also means that there are no rate limits on your usage of DDEV Docker images.
 Thank you, Docker!

+Want to know more about how Docker works and what Docker images and containers are?
+It's a deep rabbit-hole, but it's fun!
+[DDEV's usage is explained in the docs](https://ddev.readthedocs.io/en/latest/users/usage/architecture/#container-architecture) and [Docker's introduction](https://docs.docker.com/get-started/overview/) is another entrypoint for you.

 macOS Docker installation for each of these is [in the docs](https://ddev.readthedocs.io/en/latest/users/install/docker-installation/#macos); the Docker providers and their differences are shown here:

 | Provider                                                          | Advantages                                      | Disadvantages                                       | Open Source? | Free? |